efrecon/pre-commit-hook-lxml/README.md

 # lxml `pre-commit` hook

 This project implements a [pre-commit] [hook] to [gently](#example) reformat XML files.
-Reformatting adds newlines and indentation space, and cleans up tags using the [tostring] function of the [lxml] project.
+Reformatting adds newlines and indentation spaces, and cleans up tags using the [tostring] function of the [lxml] project.
 By default, indentation details are picked from the [editorconfig] settings and mapped as best as possible to the capabilities of the [tostring] function, i.e. either a number of